openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

-Sets the pixel at the given pixel buffer index.
+Sets the pixel at the given pixel buffer index

+Parameters:
+index Index of pixel to set.
+color Color to set pixel to.